Taher1322/PES_Assignment_3/README.md

   # Compare R3 equal to zero Z flag will be set else cleared

     3228:	2b00      	cmp	r3, #0

+  # Branch if not equal to and run the loop

     322a:	d1f9      	bne.n	3220 <delay+0x1a>

+  #  Move --> R8 = R8 No operation

     322c:	46c0      	nop			; (mov r8, r8)

+  #  Move --> R8 = R8 No operation

     322e:	46c0      	nop			; (mov r8, r8)

+  # Store back the contents of R7 to stack pointer

     3230:	46bd      	mov	sp, r7

+  # Add the stack which was used at start

     3232:	b002      	add	sp, #8

+  # Pop the values back to Program counter for execution

     3234:	bd80      	pop	{r7, pc}